Tiny-Twin: A CPU-Native Full-stack Digital Twin for NextG Cellular Networks: Tiny-Twin System Design

 \section{Tiny-Twin System Design}

-This section highlights the fundamental design principles for a low-cost and high-fidelity digital twin, the limitations of baseline simulators in achieving high-fidelity on a low-cost x86 hardware, presents benchmarks revealing key bottlenecks, and introduces our system design and optimization, including parallelized, sparse Convolution, and CPU Pinning to overcome bottlenecks.
+This section highlights the fundamental design principles for a low-cost, high-fidelity digital twin, presents benchmarks revealing key bottlenecks, and introduces our system design and optimization, including parallelized, sparse Convolution and CPU Pinning to overcome them.